hltcoe/turkle/docs/API.rst

 Once a token has been created, it is passed as a header in the request::

   token = 'ABCDEF'
-  headers = {'Authorization': f'TOKEN {token}'}
+  headers = {'Authorization': f'Token {token}'}
   resp = requests.get('http://localhost:8000/api/users/', headers=headers)

 With curl this looks like this::

-   curl -H "Authorization: TOKEN ABCDEF" http://localhost:8000/api/users/
+   curl -H "Authorization: Token ABCDEF" http://localhost:8000/api/users/

 Users